Brain Fog and Eating Disorders: Why You Can’t Think Clearly (and How to Fix It)

 Eating disorder → brain fog → harder recovery → deeper eating disorder

-Breaking this cycle requires both nutritional and psychological support.
+Breaking this cycle requires both nutritional and psychological support [1,9].

 Does Brain Fog Go Away?

-Yes—for most people, brain fog significantly improves with proper nutrition and treatment.
+Yes—for many people, brain fog improves with proper nutrition and treatment [1,2].

 However, there’s an important catch:

-In early recovery (especially during refeeding), some people feel:
+In early recovery, especially during nutritional rehabilitation, some people feel:

 • More emotionally overwhelmed